Skip to main content

 Kernels Management

-You can view and manage running kernels under the "Kernels" tab, where you can delete, interrupt, or restart them as needed.
+You can view and manage running kernels under the "Kernels" tab, where you can delete, interrupt, restart or pause them as needed.

 Kernel management